Alf Garnett: Personality

 In the sequel series In Sickness and In Health Else needed to use a wheelchair, and Alf grumbled about having to care for her.
 When Dandy Nichols died in 1986, the character of Else was killed off.
 Alf always treated his wife appallingly, but genuinely missed her after her death.

 Alf was outraged when his daughter Rita, played by Una Stubbs, decided to marry Michael, her long-haired, unemployed boyfriend, played by Anthony Booth.
 Michael was from Liverpool and a Catholic of Irish descent, precisely the type of person Alf hated most.
 Alf often described him as a "Randy Scouse Git".
 This terminology was later picked up by the American pop group The Monkees for their song, "Randy Scouse Git", included on their 1967 album Headquarters.
-Alf and Michael had different political views and much of the programme focussed on their heated political debates.
+Alf and Michael had opposite political views and much of the programme focussed on their heated political debates.

-Rita could give as good as she got as well, her catchphrase was often "You make me sick, you do!" before she would go off on her own tirades, at times aimed at her husband for his stupidity, but more often at her extremely overheating father over his appalling treatment of her mother.
+Rita could give as good as she got as well, her catchphrase was often "You make me sick, you do!" before she would go off on her own tirades, at times aimed at her husband when they had a disagreement, but more often at her overheating father over his negative treatment of her mother or at his bigoted views.

 Writer Johnny Speight often commented that the character was supposed to be a figure of ridicule, but admitted that not all viewers saw the satirical elements of the character.
 Speight defended the Alf Garnett character, saying: "If you do the character correctly, he just typifies what you hear – not only in pubs but in golf clubs around the country.
 To make him truthful he's got to say those things, and they are nasty things.
 But I feel as a writer that they should be out in the open so we can see how daft these comparisons are."